 Professional Writing for a Variety of Purposes

-Having honed my writing skills authoring and editing articles for scientific and education publications, providing content for grant proposals, and more recently writing editorials for a variety of audiences, I have an eye for high-quality writing, knowledge, and attention to detail that will help you make your case and tell your story.
-With experience as a college professor, supervising and mentoring young education professionals, and more recently as field editor for a new peer-reviewed journal, I also enjoy coaching early-career professionals as they work to bring their writing to the next level.
-Please reach out to learn more about how I can help with editing and writing white papers, case studies, editorials/blogs, and designing and conducting interviews for publication.
+Having honed my writing skills authoring and editing articles for scientific and education publications, grant proposals, evaluation reports, infographics/data visualization, and editorials, I have an eye for high-quality writing, audience, and attention to detail that will help you make your case and tell your story.
+With experience as a college professor, supervising and mentoring young education professionals, and as field editor for a peer-reviewed journal, I also enjoy coaching early-career STEM education professionals as they work to bring their writing to the next level.
+Please reach out to learn more about how I can help with professional communication.

 Practical Program Evaluation

 Program evaluation done well is a powerful thing.
 It can be used to make your case and tell your story, guide program development and improvement, support decision making, and empower staff.
 But it takes time, and time is valuable.
-Beth Murphy Consulting works closely with your team to: develop a culture and capacity for evaluation; build knowledge of tools and practices in evaluating science and STEM programs; determine what to evaluate and how, using research-based tools and practices; interpret findings to guide action and decision making; and effectively share what you’ve learned with stakeholders.
-We will help your organization build its program evaluation capabilities so it becomes part of how you think and what you do.
+I work closely with teams to: develop a culture and capacity for evaluation; build knowledge of tools and practices in evaluating science and STEM programs; determine what to evaluate and how, using research-based tools and practices; interpret findings to guide action and decision making; and effectively share what you’ve learned with stakeholders.
+I will help organizations build program evaluation capabilities so it becomes part of how they think and what they do.